Research in Bill Walton's Laboratory

-We have been collaborating with Dr. Brian Federici and his laboratory on an NIH-funded project studying the development, modes of action and spectra of resistance/cross-resistance of transgenic strains of Bacillus that have been engineered for both increased efficacy against mosquitoes and a reduced potential for the evolution of resistance in the target mosquito populations.
+We were collaborating with Dr. Brian Federici and his laboratory on an NIH-funded project studying the development, modes of action and spectra of resistance/cross-resistance of transgenic strains of Bacillus that have been engineered for both increased efficacy against mosquitoes and a reduced potential for the evolution of resistance in the target mosquito populations.
 Dr. Margaret Wirth, who recently retired from UCR, coordinated this work in my laboratory and, in addition to her considerable expertise in studies of insect resistance, oversaw the maintenance of 22 colonies of mosquitoes that were selected for resistance to various Bacillus toxins and insecticides.
 We also have collaborated on related projects with colleagues at the Pasteur Institute in Paris, Ohio State University, Cardiff University and Ben-Gurion University of the Negev.
 The findings of these studies have important implications for genetic engineering of bacterial larvicides and resistance management in programs using bacterial larvicides as an environmentally-friendly approach to mosquito control and for reducing the incidence of mosquito-borne disease in developing nations.

 Undergraduate students have participated in many of the research projects in the laboratory.
-Some of the recent undergraduate collaborators are shown above.

-005C, Introductory Evolution and Ecology
+BIOL 005C, Introductory Evolution and Ecology

 BIOL 265, Advances in Population and Evolutionary Biology

 ENTM 203, Entomology Graduate Core Curriculum: Supraorganismal Disciplines

 ENTM 255, Seminar in Medical and Veterinary Entomology